Published On: Apr 25 2013 11:18:08 AM EDTUpdated On: Apr 26 2015 02:00:00 AM EDT

 2000: Vermont Gov. Howard Dean signs the nation's first bill allowing same-sex couples to form civil unions.

 1995: The comedy "Friday," starring Ice Cube and Chris Tucker, premieres in theaters.
 The hit film spawned two sequels, "Next Friday" and "Friday After Next."

 1994: China Airlines Flight 140 crashes just before landing at Nagoya Airport in Japan, killing 264 of the 271 people on board.

 1993: NBC announces that Conan O'Brien, a writer and producer for "The Simpsons," would take over for David Letterman as host of "Late Night."
 Letterman was preparing to leave the network for CBS after being passed over in favor of Jay Leno to replace Johnny Carson as the host of "The Tonight Show."

-1989: Actress and comedian Lucille Ball, the sitcom star who was one of Hollywood's biggest stars during her lifetime, dies of a dissecting aortic aneurysm at the age of 77 in Los Angeles, Calif.
+1989: Actress and comedian Lucille Ball, the sitcom star who was one of Hollywood's biggest stars during her lifetime, dies of a dissecting aortic aneurysm at the age of 77 in Los Angeles, California.
 Ball became a television star in the 1950s and starred in the sitcoms "I Love Lucy," "The Lucy–Desi Comedy Hour," "The Lucy Show," "Here's Lucy" and "Life with Lucy."
 She was nominated for an Emmy Award 13 times, winning four times in her career.
 She's seen here at the 61st Academy Awards on March 29, 1989, her final public appearance before her death.

 1989: The deadliest tornado in world history strikes Central Bangladesh, killing upward of 1,300, injuring 12,000, and leaving as many as 80,000 homeless.